 D.C.
-Council votes to allow landlords to evict dangerous tenants
+Council votes to let landlords evict dangerous tenants, but not to raise rent

 Council member Janeese Lewis George (D-Ward 4), the lone vote against the bill, said that based on her tenure as a D.C. prosecutor she doubted the city could provide the legal and social assistance the bill promises to tenants within 30 days.

 The council voted 7-6 against a proposal from Council member Brooke Pinto (D-Ward 2) that would have ended a year of prohibitions on all rent increases and allowed landlords to hike rents on vacant units right away.
 Pinto’s bill also aimed to extend protection from rent increases for tenants who have suffered material hardship from the pandemic for a year past the eventual end of the public health emergency.

 She described the combination as a fair compromise that would boost profits for landlords who have lost income during the pandemic while protecting tenants in need.